 So, how exactly did this capacity crisis happen?
 In ordinary day-to-day sea freight, shipping containers usually move back and forth along the same route.
 But interruptions to international trade mean that many containers are shipping off to one port, where they become stuck, leading to a global container shortage.
 As a result of this unique, unexpected situation, the remaining containers are “selling like hotcakes”, as the expression goes; shipping costs have skyrocketed, and desperate companies are often paying three times what they would have pre-COVID.

 As a response, many companies who supply products via sea freight are passing the price spike and freight time delays on to their customers.
 But don’t worry, this isn’t bad news for our clients.
 Because of the pressures already facing the food industry, we’ve decided to help clients to retain their competitive advantage by absorbing these increased costs, rather than passing them onto you.
 We’ve taken a proactive approach to supporting our customers at this critical time.

 This means that our clients can still expect excellence in food packaging at reasonable prices, so that your business can grow and thrive.
-And of course, we still offer the same commitment to quality, customer service, environmental sustainability and continuous innovation – all of our products still use at least 80% recycled plastics, and all our products (including meat categories) are recyclable as per PREP (APCO).
+And of course, we still offer the same commitment to quality, customer service, environmental sustainability and continuous innovation – our products have the ability to offer packaging with up to 100% recycled content, and all our products (including meat categories) are recyclable as per PREP (APCO).